rksingh23/Cpp_RDBMS/README.md

 # DBMS_MAPS_STRUCT: Database Managemnet for a Hotel
 > Uses Structure and Maps to manage the rooms of a 5 Start Hotel in INDIA
 > After the data is stored the Relational table is saves as a .txt file for performing Oracle RDBMS operations.
+> After the Guests Checkin, they are asked for their preferences like Complementary Breakfast and Gym Booking.
+> The Preferences are tabulated and saved as a .csv file.
+> The preferences are not pushed to the main Guest Database, as "the preferences are asked from the guests every night.
+And we don't want to disturb the main DB that often."

 ## Installation